How To Report Blackmail on Skype How To Report Blackmail on Skype

 • Report your scammer’s account to Skype.
 This will let the platform know that crimes are being committed on their platform.

-How to Stop Blackmail on Skype
+How To Stop Blackmail on Skype

 The best way to stop blackmail on Skype and receive blackmail help is to reach out to professionals.
 Once you are faced with this type of crime you need to reach out to the authorities to make a report.
-These cybercriminals are very good at what they do, and if you try to go against them on your own, there is a chance that you will make things worse and fall for more of their schemes.

-Besides reaching out to authorities we recommend doing the following:
+Besides reaching out to authorities, we recommend doing the following:

 • Privacy settings: Update all of your privacy settings on all of your online accounts.